bspeice/speice.io/_posts/2019-02-05-the-whole-world.md

 # **static**

 Static variables are related to `const` variables, but take a slightly different approach.
-When the compiler can guarantee that a *reference* is fixed for the life of a program, you end up with a `static` variable (as opposed to *values* that are fixed for the duration a program is running).
-Because of this reference/value distinction, static variables behave much more like what people expect from "global" variables.
+When we declare that a *reference* is unique for the life of a program, you have a `static` variable (unrelated to the `'static` lifetime).
+Because of the reference/value distinction with `const`/`static`, static variables behave much more like typical "global" variables.

-We'll look at regular static variables first, and then address the `lazy_static!()` and `thread_local!()` macros later.
+But to understand `static`, here's what we'll look at:

-More generally, `static` variables are globally unique locations in memory, the contents of which are loaded as part of your program being read into main memory.
+- `static` variables are globally unique locations in memory.
+- Like `const`, `static` variables are loaded at the same time as your program being read into memory.
-They allow initialization with both raw values and `const fn` calls, and the initial value is loaded along with the program/library binary.
-All static variables must be of a type that implements the [`Sync`](https://doc.rust-lang.org/std/marker/trait.Sync.html) marker trait.
-And while `static mut` variables are allowed, mutating a static is considered an `unsafe` operation.
+- All `static` variables must implement the [`Sync`](https://doc.rust-lang.org/std/marker/trait.Sync.html) marker trait.
+- Interior mutability is safe and acceptable when using `static` variables.

+## Memory Uniqueness

 The single biggest difference between `const` and `static` is the guarantees provided about uniqueness.
 Where `const` variables may or may not be copied